apiato/apiato/readme.md

 - Maintainable and scalable Software Architectural Pattern (using Porto).
 - Fully Object Oriented Code, implementing the best design patterns.
 - Following the PSR-2/PSR-4 coding/autoloading standards.
-- Easy to send Emails.
 - Ready Middlewares for WEB and API Authentication.
 - Easy to support payment gateways (Ready for Stripe and Paypal).
 - Visual .env editor (in the browser).
 - Ready Admin dashboard infrastructure (just drop your admin views).
 - Runs on PHP 5.5.9+ (including PHP 7 and HHVM).
-- Fully detailed documentation.
+- Fully detailed documentation (on www.hello-api.readme.io/docs).
 - 100% customizable and Open Code.
+- And much more...

 <a name="Documentation"></a>